Home

 It acknowledges the service and dedication of individuals whose distinguished contributions to the profession in their communities, regions or the state have earned them a place in the Michigan Journalism Hall of Fame.
 Induction memorializes extraordinary and clearly outstanding careers.
 From its beginnings in 1952 by the Newspaper Hall of Fame, the Journalism Hall of Fame has continued the tradition of honoring journalists since 1985.

-Six outstanding journalists will be inducted into the 2023 class of the Michigan Journalism Hall of Fame.
+Five outstanding journalists will be inducted into the 2026 class of the Michigan Journalism Hall of Fame:

 Co-sponsors